RobotecAI/rai/docs/messages.md

 llm = ChatOpenAI(model="gpt-4o")
 msg = [HumanMultimodalMessage(content='This is an example', images=[base64_image])]
 llm.invoke(msg)

+# AIMessage(content='The image contains the words "Robotec," "GPU," and "Lidar" written in a stylized,
+# colorful font against a black background.
+The text appears to be composed of red, green, and blue lines that create a 3D effect.'...
 ```

 Implementation of the following messages is identical: HumanMultimodalMessage, SystemMultimodalMessage, AiMultimodalMessage.